MuneebaNasir/Functionnectome/README.md

 ## Overview

 This repository contains a series of scripts and tools for processing and analyzing fMRI data.
 The workflow includes preprocessing stimuli, converting neuroimaging data to a standard space, performing functional connectivity analyses, and applying statistical analyses.
 The pipeline is designed to work with fMRI data and involves several steps to ensure accurate and comprehensive analysis.
+For further information and results, see the [thesis report](https://drive.google.com/file/d/1qRR232acUeL-FRPvsEP3Ti2wympBlMqA/view).

 ## Project Structure